MarkBrezina/Ctrl-Alt-DefeatTheMarket/alpha/README.md

         return result, conversions, traderData
 ```

 Do however not expect a decent increase to your PnL from this idea.
-It goes from -210 on the basic trader to -115000.
+It goes from -210 on the basic trader to -115000 on the mean reverter.

 ## Common mistakes
 Many traders mistake a strong alpha for a 'plug-and-play' goldmine, assuming execution is as simple as following binary buy and sell signals.
 In reality, alpha is rarely clean; it is often obscured by noise, random market events, and statistical outliers.
 Even with a high-quality edge, success requires sophisticated execution—managing inventory levels, calibrating signal strength, adjusting for risk, and navigating overlapping signals when multiple alphas trigger simultaneously.

+With the above code, that is the assumption "strong alpha = 'plug-and-play' goldmine".
+Mean reversion works, but it needs considerable improvements.

 ## Where to go next